heru-wijaya/go-grpc-graphql/readme.md

 3. run up.sql to create table
 4. install docker
 5. build the docker image using this command
-> sudo docker build -t account .
+> docker build -t account .
-6. run the image (you can edit the port if you want, network host because we connect to our localhost database)
+6. run the image (you can edit the port if you want, network host is for connecting to localhost database)
-> sudo docker run --network="host" account
+> docker run --network="host" account